TobikoData/sqlmesh/docs/reference/cli.md

-  rollback                Rollback SQLMesh to the previous migration. run                     Evaluate missing intervals for the target... table_diff              Show the diff between two tables. test                    Run model unit tests. ui                      Start a browser-based SQLMesh UI.
+  rollback                Rollback SQLMesh to the previous migration. run                     Evaluate missing intervals for the target... table_diff              Show the diff between two tables. table_name              Prints the name of the physical table for the... test                    Run model unit tests. ui                      Start a browser-based SQLMesh UI.
 ```

 ## audit

 ```
 Usage: sqlmesh audit [OPTIONS]